aws-powertools/powertools-lambda-typescript/packages/idempotency/README.md

 export const handler = handlerClass.handler.bind(handlerClass);
 ```

-Using the same decorator, you can also make any other arbitrary function idempotent.
+Using the same decorator, you can also make any other arbitrary method idempotent.

 ```ts
 import { idempotent } from '@aws-lambda-powertools/idempotency';